 How do I apply for funding?Applications (including required documents) for all programs are submitted online in the Bell Fund’s Online Application Portal.

 What are the deadlines for new programs?A current list of upcoming deadlines is available here

 What constitutes an eligible online platform for my digital video series?
 Does it need to be Canadian?

-According to CAVCO, the platform does not necessarily have to be Canadian, but must be accessible to Canadians.
+The platform does not necessarily have to be Canadian, but must be accessible to Canadians.
 This refers to "a service where Canadians would likely look for linear audio-visual content, as opposed to a service primarily intended for foreign territories.
 At time of application, Producer must have a license agreement or meaningful commitment letter from one of the following digital platforms.
 Bell Fund reserves the right to determine the acceptability of the service.

 1 – An online service owned, controlled and operated by a Canadian, licensed programming undertaking (eg. OUTtvGo, APTN lumi, Savoir Média) including operating as a Hybrid VOD service (eg. Crave, Club illico).